hasanuzzamanbe/shortcode-widget-lite/README.md

 2. Then go to Dashboard >> appearance >> widgets
     You will see a new widget "shortcode-widget-lite"

+For more details please visit to https://hasanuzzaman.com/shortcode-widget-lite

+<a href="https://hasanuzzaman.com/shortcode-widget-lite">See Documentation</a>

-For more details please visit to www.hasanuzzaman.com Any sugestion please <a href="https://hasanuzzaman.com/#textme"> Text me</a> .
+For Any sugestion please <a href="https://hasanuzzaman.com/#textme"> Text me</a> .